-The blue line represents Person B: This is the person who starts slow.
-They set a reasonable deficit they can adhere to, they only go to the gym 3x/week because it’s what makes sense for them and their schedule, they still go out with friends on the weekend, and enjoy their favourite foods now and again.
+The green line represents Person B: This is the person who starts slow.
+They set a reasonable deficit they can adhere to, they only go to the gym 3x/week because it’s what makes sense for them and their schedule, they still go out with friends on the weekend and enjoy their favourite foods now and again.

 Person B may not be making progress as fast as Person A, but because they’ve made sensible choices that they can stick to, it allows them to be consistent; and as the graph shows, they end up making more progress in the long run.

 “Good enough” done consistently over time is how true, sustainable progress happens.

 I’ve been super committed to fitness and eating right (for the most part) for several years – at least 8 years +.
 I’ve found that if I don’t get a workout in, I get really crabby.
 It HAS to be a part of my day, it has to be a priority, it has to become a HABIT, and other things have to wait or be lower on the totem pole.
 I’ve made many sacrifices to get to my workout, but it’s for my own benefit.
 Sometimes, I am my own priority!!
 And dammit, deservedly so.

 My takeaway from all of this is that while I was a size 16 through all of this… from 52-38% body fat… through 30lbs of weight (up and down).
 I still showed up.
 I still made fitness a priority.
 I still took care of myself.
 I still tried.
 I still kept learning.
 And maybe I will never break that darn size 16 barrier, but I’ll be the fittest size 16 out there.